 |

-Human Longevity,
+Human Longevity, Inc.,

-Inc., San Diego, CA / Mountain View, CA
+San Diego, CA / Mountain View, CA

 Software Engineer (September 2014 - November 2017)

-research, infrastructure development, and customer-facing
+infrastructure development,

-product deployment.
+and customer-facing product deployment.

 -

-I co-developed a software framework for data analysis
+Co-developing a software framework

-pipelines to track the version dependencies between
+to track the version dependencies

-output data, code used to generate the output, and
+code used to generate the output,

-input data.
+and input data.

 -

-authorization/authentication server to secure and
+to secure and manage client connections

 -

-I studied the relationship between genetics, voice, and
+Studying the relationship between genetics,

-demographic data as part of a research study to predict
+as part of a research study

-faces and other phenotypes from the genome.
+to predict faces and other phenotypes from the genome.

-Illumina, Inc., San Diego,
+Illumina, Inc.,

-CA / San Francisco, CA
+San Diego, CA / San Francisco, CA

 Staff Software Engineer (July 2013 - September 2014)

-I re-engineered a human mutation mapping pipeline SaaS system
+Re-engineered a human mutation mapping pipeline SaaS system

-to support the identification of the genetic variations that
+to support the identification of the genetic variations

-drive the onset and growth of cancers.
+that drive the onset and growth of cancers.

-IBM Research -
+IBM Research - Almaden,

-Almaden, San Jose, CA
+San Jose, CA

 Research Staff Member (December 2003 - July 2013)

-Simulator (NSCS) as part of the IBM SyNAPSE project.
-NSCS
+as part of the IBM SyNAPSE project.

-middleware system for supporting distributed, adaptive, hard
+for supporting distributed,

-real-time applications for a dynamic cluster of satellites,
+in a dynamic cluster

 -

-The IBM SyNAPSE Cognitive Computing project for DARPA
+The IBM Cognitive Computing project for DARPA SyNAPSE (October 2010 - July 2013)

 Cognitive Computing is an emerging field with a goal to